 Written by Ioanna Mavridou

-Ioanna holds a Bachelor’s degree in Translation from the Ionian University in Corfu, working with legal, medical and technical translation.
-A language and communications enthusiast, she is currently completing her Master’s in Communication from Gothenburg University in Sweden and is also studying towards a Social Media & Digital Marketing certification.
+Ioanna holds a Bachelor’s degree in Translation from the Ionian University in Corfu and has also studied her Master’s in Communication at Gothenburg University in Sweden.
+A digital communications enthusiast, she has completed a professional Social Media & Digital Marketing certification.
+She speaks Greek, English, Swedish, German and Russian.
 She is a Communications Trainee at the Terminology Coordination Unit of the European Parliament.